bandela-Vinod/Linux-device-drivers/README.md

 Later, I removed the module with the rmmod command, which stopped both threads.

 7) 7_timer: The kernel module (.ko) is inserted into the kernel using insmod.
 After 5000 milliseconds or 5 sec, the timer callback function is invoked.
 The module is later removed using the rmmod command.
+8) 8_mutex: A mutex is used for thread synchronization.
+In a mutex, if any thread is waiting for the lock, it will go into the wait state.
+   Using insmod, the mutex.ko file is inserted into the kernel.
+So, kthread_1 and kthread_2 access the critical data in a synchronized manner.The module is later removed using the rmmod command.